 As an auction professional, I have worked for many auction companies all over the country in a variety of capacities.
-I have also done numerous benefit auctions on my own and with other auctioneers in Iowa, Wyoming and Colorado.
+I conduct numerous benefit auctions throughout the year, many with our company and as a contract auctioneer.

-Within these companies I have held a variety of positions; a bidcaller, a ring person, clerked using paper and computer systems, cashiered using paper and computer systems, helped to catalog and run online only and online-live simulcast auctions and done office work including creating flyers, listing and cataloging auctions, creating and updating websites, managing social media sites, and fielding phone calls and e-mails.
+Throughout the years I have held a variety of positions for many different companies; bid-caller, ring person or bid spotter, clerk using paper and computer systems, cashier using paper and computer systems, help to catalog and run online only and online-live simulcast auctions and assist with office work including creating flyers, listing and cataloging auctions, creating and updating websites, managing social media sites, and fielding phone calls and e-mails.

 In 2012 I started working with a production company on a new auction-based Reality Show called, "Money Barn".
 The show is a fun, upbeat, interactive depiction of different types of auctioneers and what we do!
 The show aired on Animal Planet in March of 2013.